 Making space for what matters most — in your home, heart, and life.

-Folk Therapy brings together the worlds of narrative counselling, practical organisation, Swedish death cleaning, and creative transformation.
+Folk Therapy brings together the worlds of intuition, food, narrative counselling, practical organisation and creative transformation.

-Whether you’re downsizing, starting over, recovering from a life-changing event, preparing for later life, or simply longing for a gentler way of living — we help you clear space inside and out so your next stage of life can unfold with ease.
+Engaging in an identity challenging, life change event, like grief or parenting, downsizing, or starting over.
+It can be really helpful to get guidance, support and information on how to recover from a life-changing event, preparing for later life, or simply longing for a different, gentler way of living — we help you clear space inside and out so life can unfold with ease.

 • A therapeutic, highly practical approach to sorting your home and habits.